 Bernat’s Blanket Yarn is so easy to work with and I’m in love with how fast the blankets come together.
 This one only took me a day and a half to complete!
 Yep, that fast.
 In fact, this blanket would also be great for when you are short on time to make a baby gift.
 Sometimes procrastination gets the best of us, am I right?
-Let’s get started.

-This post contains affiliate links, which means we receive compensation if you click on product or brand links and purchase anything.
-For more information, see our Disclosure Policy.
+This post may contain affiliate links, which means I may receive a commission if you click on a link and purchase something.
+As an Amazon and Shareasale Associate, I earn from qualifying purchases.
+For more information, see my Disclosure Policy.

-Quick & Easy Crochet Baby Blanket
+Quick & Easy Crochet Baby Blanket Pattern

 - 6 Small Skeins Little Cosmos Bernat Baby Blanket Yarn